 - Popular shopping malls, like: Berjaya Times Square, Pavillion KL, Fahrenheit 88, Starhill Gallery, Suria KLCC and Plaza Low Yat.

 8. Eat some more

-This is your chance to try good local food, so don’t squander it.
+This is your chance to try the great local food, so don’t squander it.
 Be sure to find a traditional local coffee shop and try a few of the local specialities like Kluang Coffee, Ipoh Coffee and Kaya Toast.
 Try typical Malay fare like Nasi Lemak and Nasi Campur, both rice based dishes.
 Don’t be afraid to ask the locals what ‘must try’ food there is and get stuck into it!
 Malay food is notoriously yummy and they’re proud of their delicious food offerings.

 So, there are my top ten tips on things to do and how to survive your next layover at Kuala Lumpur International Airport.
 What are your tips?
 Share them in the comments below.